forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 Parameter explanation:

 The operation dereferences a null object and throws a NullPointerException.
 Review your code and add a null check.

+## MultipleMassSchemaLookupRule

+MultipleMassSchemaLookupRule is a path-based rule that detects scenarios where expensive schema lookups are made more than one time in a path and cause performance degradation.

+These methods are identified by MultipleMassSchemaLookupRule.

+* `Schema.getGlobalDescribe()`
+* `Schema.describeSObjects(...)`

+Flagged lookups include:

+* Lookups within these types of loops: ForLoopStatement, ForEachLoopStatement, DoWhileStatement, and WhileLoopStatement
+* More than one invocation in a path

+These common scenarios trigger a violation from MultipleMassSchemaLookupRule.
+* `Schema.getGlobalDescribe()` within a loop
+* `Schema.describeSObjects(...)` within a loop
+* `Schema.getGlobalDescribe()` preceding a `Schema.getGlobalDescribe()` or `Schema.describeSObjects(...)` method call anywhere in the path
+* `Schema.describeSObjects(...)` preceding a `Schema.describeSObjects(...)` or `Schema.getGlobalDescribe()` method call anywhere in the path

+### Interpreting MultipleMassSchemaLookupRule Results
+Match any violation message that you receive with these cases to understand more about the violation.

+#### Loop Case

+`Schema.getGlobalDescribe` was called inside a ForLoopStatement at <class>:<line>.
+`Schema.describeSObjects` was called inside a WhileLoopStatement at <class>:<line>.

+*Explanation*

+Your code calls `Schema.getGlobalDescribe()` or `Schema.describeSObjects(...)` inside a loop statement.
+Modify your code to move the `Schema.getGlobalDescribe()` outside the loop, then rescan your code.

+#### More Than One Invocation in a Path Case

+`Schema.getGlobalDescribe` was preceded by a call to `Schema.getGlobalDescribe` at <class>:<line>.
+`Schema.describeSObjects` was preceded by a call to `Schema.getGlobalDescribe` at <class>:<line>.

+*Explanation*

+Your code calls `Schema.getGlobalDescribe()` or `Schema.describeSObjects(...)` multiple times in a single path.
+Reduce the invocation of the method to one time, then rescan your code.

 ## UnimplementedTypeRule#